Ann Sheridan isn’t a household name today.

 Discovering Ann Sheridan

-Though I was immediately drawn to her unique look, Ann Sheridan remained an illusive star I only saw in my Classic Hollywood portrait books: it was virtually impossible to find any information about her life.
+Though I was immediately drawn to her unique look, Ann Sheridan remained an elusive star I only saw in my Classic Hollywood portrait books: it was virtually impossible to find any information about her life.

 So I did the work.